SansGuidon/bookmarks/README.md

 * [Gretchen Rubin](https://www.realsimple.com/health/mind-mood/emotional-health/things-can-happy-next-minutes) - 9 Things You Can Do to Be Happy in the Next 30 Minutes
 * [Libby Sander](http://www.bbc.com/capital/story/20180718-open-offices-make-people-talk-less-and-email-more) - (2018) Open offices make people talk less and email more
 * [Carl Phillips](https://minimalism.life/frugality-and-the-simpler-life/) - (2018) Frugality and the Simpler Life
+* [Hampus Jakobsson](https://hajak.se/how-to-get-things-done-and-not-die-7df12873b388) - (2018) How to get things done and not die

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job